AlexO16/01-code-refactor/README.md

 # Challenge Description

-The challenge was to refactor the existing code without changing its external behavior.
-For the challenge we were given an existing HTML file, CSS file, and images about a fictional marketing agency Horiseon.
-The goal is to refactor the code for search engines and accessibility standards.
+The challenge was to refactor the existing code without changing its external behavior and optimize the code for search engines and accessibility standards.
+For the challenge we were given an existing HTML file, CSS file, and images about a marketing agency called Horiseon.

 # Acceptance Criteria
 * Title element is concise and descriptive